imyashvinder/imyashvinder.github.io/blog/_posts/2024-01-15-welcome-to-my-blog.md

 ---
 layout: post
-title: "Welcome to My Blog"
-subtitle: "A journey of wins, misses, mistakes, and heart"
+title: "Bike Mania"
+subtitle: "A random trip to Cameron Highlands"
-date: 2024-01-15
+date: xxxx-0x-1x
 author: Yash
 tags: [welcome, introduction]
 ---

-Welcome to my blog!
+Welcome to this first post!
 This is where I'll be sharing my thoughts, experiences, and insights about technology, life, and everything in between.

 ## What to Expect

 I'll be writing about:
-- Cloud engineering and DevOps practices
-- Linux and scripting adventures
-- Travel experiences and life lessons
-- Cricket and other passions
-- Professional growth and learning
+- Road Trips
+- Bikes

 ## About Me